I have a confession to make.

 You would think the map apps in smart phones would be a boon for someone like me, but often they make things worse, because you can’t “go into the map” (if you try to rotate your phone, the map moves, too).
 In Quito, I was able to pull up Google maps while I was in a café for lunch, so I could plot out how to get to the bus stop I wanted.
 I thought I had it figured out and I walked out of the café with confidence – in completely the wrong direction.
 I kept checking my map as I walked, but I couldn’t for the life of me find the street that was supposed to be right there!
 So finally I retraced my steps (I’m really good at retracing my steps) to where I had started twenty minutes earlier.
 Fortunately, there was a travel agency there, so I went inside and asked them (rather plaintively, I suspect) how to get to the bus stop.
 It had been so close; if only I had turned right out of the café, instead of left.

 It was that experience in Quito that finally brought home this realization for me.
 And it occurred to me that I compensate for my weakness without consciously realizing it.
 For example, I rarely try to seek out specific restaurants or shops.
 Instead, I just choose a neighborhood and wander through it until I find something appealing.
-I’ve always thought that I was just being more spontaneous and open to discoveries, but now I think my subconscious has long been aware that my chances of finding a specific destination are slim, while the chances that I’ll get frustrated in the process are high.
+I’ve always thought that I was just being more spontaneous and open to discoveries, but truthfully, I think my subconscious has long been aware that my chances of finding a specific destination are slim, while the chances that I’ll get frustrated in the process are high.

 Fortunately, if knowledge is power, then my acknowledgement of my map disability should help me navigate the cities of the world better – primarily by freeing me to hand the map to someone else.